Count and cofactor matroids of highly connected graphs: Acknowledgements

 \section{Acknowledgements}

 This work was supported by the Hungarian Scientific Research Fund grant Nos.
 FK128673, K135421, and PD138102.
-The first author was supported by the ÚNKP-22-3 New National Excellence Program of the Ministry for Innovation and Technology.
-The second author was supported in part by the MTA-ELTE Momentum Matroid Optimization Research Group.
+The first author was supported by the \'UNKP-22-3 New National Excellence Program of the Ministry for Innovation and Technology.
+The second author was supported in part by the MTA-ELTE Momentum Matroid Optimization Research Group and the National Research, Development and Innovation Fund of Hungary, financed under the ELTE TKP 2021‐NKTA‐62 funding scheme.
 The third author was supported by the J\'anos Bolyai Research Scholarship of the Hungarian Academy of Sciences and by the \'UNKP-21-5 New National Excellence Program of the Ministry for Innovation and Technology.